elliotclowes/learnt.me/"Anything You Can Imagine".md

 On the second day of shooting, a few weeks before Aragorns scenes were due to be shot, Jackson told producer Barrie Osbourne ‘I don’t think I can work with Stuart.
 I don’t think it is going to work out’.
 He was fired.
 P174-176

+In the scene where the hobbits are in the Prancing Pony and Samwise says ‘that fellow has done nothing but stare at you since we’ve arrived’ there was no Aragorn there.
+He had been fired and a new one was yet to be cast.
+P177

 ---

 Sean Connery was offered the role of Gandalf.
 New Line wanted at least one big name in the film to help sell it to audiences.
 They offered him $6-10 million up front and then 15-20% of the gross.
 With the films eventually bringing in around $3 billion, Connery would have made at least $450 million.
 But after they sent him a script New Line and Jackson never heard back from him.
 They looked to Ian McKellen instead.